getify/You-Dont-Know-JS/types & grammar/ch3.md

 ## Internal `[[Class]]`

-Values that are the `typeof` of `"object"` (such as an array) are additionally tagged with an internal `[[Class]]` property (think of this more as an internal *class*ification rather than related to classes from traditional class-oriented coding).
+Values that are `typeof` of `"object"` (such as an array) are additionally tagged with an internal `[[Class]]` property (think of this more as an internal *class*ification rather than related to classes from traditional class-oriented coding).
 This property cannot be accessed directly, but can generally can be revealed indirectly by borrowing the default `Object.prototype.toString(..)` method called against the value.
 For example:

 ```js
 Object.prototype.toString.call( [1,2,3] );			// "[object Array]"